 The easiest way to make a fire is to use tinder, kindlings and some nice dry wood.
-And a perfect method to use for an in-ground fire pit is to build the fire into a tepee shape.
+And a perfect method to use for an in-ground fire pit is to build a fire into a tepee shape.

-Dry grass and leaves is the best tinder but any old newspaper would do, too.
+Dry grass and leaves is the best tinder, but any old newspaper would do, too.
 Clear up your lawn from any fallen twigs to form a small pile on top of the tinder that you’ve already placed in the pit.
-Then, finally, use some thin logs to construct a light-weight pyramid over the kindling and strike a match to light your first fire in your self-built fire pit.
-Once, roaring, you can add thicker and bigger logs to maintain the heat for as long as you need.
+Then, finally, use some thin logs to construct a lightweight pyramid over the kindling and strike a match to light your first fire in your self-built fire pit.
+Once roaring, you can add thicker and bigger logs to maintain the heat for as long as you need.

 - Do not light a fire in strong winds.

 - Always have a bucket full of water or sand at hand, so you can quickly extinguish the fire if needs be.